You are leaving Lundbeck.com/US

-Video: Why We Need World Mental Health Day
+Video: Why we need World Mental Health Day

 Mental health should be a regular topic of conversation, but too often it is not.
 The social stigma associated with mental illness keeps some people from talking about their mental health needs, and it prevents some from seeking care and treatment.
 In fact, nearly two-thirds of people with a known mental disorder never seek help from a health professional, according to the World Health Organization1.